 top of page

-A transnational historian of modern Europe, I use the archives and the classroom to question fundamental dichotomies—center/periphery, universal/national, developed backward, local/global—and reveal how relations between these categories are not as straightforward as they appear.
-Focused primarily on Southeastern Europe and France, my research and teaching broadly engage with the historical literature as well as the work of political scientists, scholars of science and technology studies, and specialists in international relations.
+As a researcher, I use the archives and the classroom to question fundamental dichotomies—center/periphery, universal/national, developed backward, local/global—and reveal how relations between these categories are not as straightforward as they appear.
+Focused primarily on Southeastern Europe and France in a global context, my research and teaching broadly engage with the historical literature as well as the work of political scientists, scholars of science and technology

 I became interested in the relationship between West and East Europe as an undergraduate exchange student in France.
 My first extended stay in Paris coincided with the EU’s initial expansion into Eastern Europe.
 This moment of Euro-optimism stimulated me to think deeply about what it meant to be a European at the beginning of the twenty-first century and in the past.
 It also incidentally incited a reevaluation of my own family’s history and cultural sensibilities—having fled Ceauşescu’s regime, my father and grandparents pushed me to learn an ”important” language like French, rather than teaching me Romanian at home.
 Without realizing it at the time, I started down a path that would culminate in a dissertation on the sort of French “influence” that had brought me to Paris in the first place.